Chakma people: After independence

 Many Buddhist Chakmas migrated from East Pakistan (now Bangladesh) to India.
 Projects for infrastructure development negatively impacted CHT tribals starting in the 1950s.
-These included the Kaptai Dam hydro-electric project, built in 1959-1963 by the Pakistan government, with the assistance of the United States Agency for International Development, to provide electricity for much of East Pakistan.
-The project flooded forty percent of the farmland in the Chittagong Hill Tracts and displaced nearly 100,000 Chakmas.
-About sixty percent were resettled, and forty percent fled to India.
+These included the Kaptai Dam hydro-electric project, built-in 1959–1963 by the Pakistan government, with the assistance of the United States Agency for International Development, to provide electricity for much of East Pakistan.
+The project flooded forty per cent of the farmland in the Chittagong Hill Tracts and displaced nearly 100,000 Chakmas.
+About sixty per cent were resettled, and forty per cent fled to India.
 Chakmas made up 90% of the 10,000 people whose 54,000 acres of farmland were flooded in 1962 by the Karnafuli power plant and Kaptai Dam.
 Inept relocation and insufficient compensation were offered to the Chakmas.
 India used NEFA as a resettlement area for Chakma refugees.

 The Chittagong Hill Tracts Chakma population was estimated at 250,000 in 1964.
-The CHT was described as being hilly, forested, a verdant green landscape filled with fountains of water A deputy commissioner administered the Chittagong Hill Tracts Division under Pakistani rule.
+The CHT was described as being hilly, forested, a verdant green landscape filled with fountains of water.
+A deputy commissioner administered the Chittagong Hill Tracts Division under Pakistani rule.

 Manabendra Narayan Larma requested autonomy in 1970.
 Tripura state had to deal with the issue of Chakma families.
-Agriculture, employment and education are dominated by Chakmas compared to Arunachal natives because they are more skilled and have a higher literacy rate.
-The issue of returning Chakma refugees from India to Bangladesh was raised in 1995.
-The hill tribes conflict with Bangladesh caused the exodus of 50,000 Chakmas to India from the Chittagong Hill Tracts.
+Agriculture, employment, and education are dominated by Chakmas compared to Arunachal natives because they are more skilled and have a higher literacy rate.
+The hill tribes' conflict with Bangladesh caused the exodus of 50,000 Chakmas to India from the Chittagong Hill Tracts.
 A 1992 deal between India and Bangladesh arranged that Bangladesh would take them back.
 A March 1997 agreement between Chakma leaders and Bangladesh provided for the repatriation to Bangladesh of Chakma refugees in Tripura.
 Both East Pakistan's partition and Bangladesh's independence caused an influx into India of Chakma refugees.
 In the 1960s, hundreds of Muslim families from other parts of East Pakistan were resettled in the Matamuhuri Valley region of Alikadam, Feni Valley regions of Belchari and Tulanchari, and the regions of Lama, Bandarban, and Ramgarh.